learn-co-curriculum/dsc-one-sample-z-test/README.md

-The percent of area under the normal curve from negative infinity to .88 z score is 81.2% (from z-table and calculations), meaning the average intelligence of this set of students is greater than 81.2% of the population.
-But we wanted it to be greater than 95% to prove our hypothesis to be significantly correct.
+The percent area under the curve from to a z-score of 0.88 is 81.2% (using the z-table or Scipy calculations), this means that the average intelligence of the mentored set of students is bigger than 81.2% of the population.
+But with alpha specified as 0.05, we wanted it to be greater than 95% to prove the hypothesis to be significant.

-And we get our p value probability by subtracting z value from 1 , as sum of probabilities in a normal distribution is always 1
+Mathematically, you want to get the p-value, and this can be done by subtracting the z-value from 1, since the sum of probabilities is always 1.

 ```python